atomicdata-dev/atomic-server/server/README.md

 ### HTTPS / SSL Setup (using LetsEncrypt)

-You can choose to use existing infrastructure (e.g. a fully setup NGINX with SSL), but you can also use the included HTTPS setup features of this server.
+You can use the embedded HTTPS setup, using LetsEncrypt.
+This is probably the easiest way to set up `atomic-server`.
 To setup HTTPS, we'll need to set some environment variables.
 Open `.env` and set: